POLICY FOR THE DEFINITION AND COORDINATION OF THE IBERDROLA GROUP AND FOUNDATIONS OF CORPORATE ORGANISATION

-This corporate configuration is intended to favours an agile and rapid decision-making process in day-to-day management that is dependent on the head of business companies, while at the same time achieving appropriate coordination at the Group level as a result of the supervisory duties performed by the Company's country subholding companies.
+This corporate configuration is intended to favours an agile and rapid decision-making process in day-to-day management that is dependent on the head of business companies, while at the same time achieving appropriate coordination at the Group level as a result of the duties of organisation and supervision performed by the Company's country subholding companies.

-Based on this corporate configuration, the Group's governance model is governed by the principles described below, which duly distinguish between day-to-day and effective management duties, on the one hand, and supervision and control duties, on the other:
+Based on the corporate structure, the Group's governance model is governed by the principles described below, which duly distinguish between the duties of strategic definition, supervision and control, on the one hand, and day-to-day and effective management, on the other:

 a) Vesting within the Company's Board of Directors of powers relating to approval of the strategic goals of the Group, the definition of its organisational model, the supervision of compliance therewith and further development thereof, as well those relating to decisions on matters of strategic importance at the Group level, while fully observing the special framework of strengthened autonomy of the listed country subholding companies referred to in d) below.

 c) The function of strategic organisation and coordination is strengthened through the country subholding companies.
-Except as provided in section 2 above, these entities group together the equity stakes in the Group's head of business companies and carry out the function of organisation and coordination in relation to such countries and/or businesses as are decided by the Company's Board of Directors, disseminating, implementing and ensuring compliance with the policies, strategies and general guidelines of the Group based on the characteristics and unique aspects of their respective countries and/or businesses.
+These entities group together the equity stakes in the Group's head of business companies and carry out the function of organisation and coordination in relation to such countries and/or businesses as are decided by the Company's Board of Directors, disseminating, implementing and ensuring compliance with the policies, strategies and general guidelines of the Group based on the characteristics and unique aspects of their respective countries and/or businesses.

-One of the main functions of the country subholding companies is to centralise the provision of services common to the head of business companies, always in accordance with the provisions of applicable law and especially the legal provisions regarding the separation of regulated activities.
-Country subholding companies have boards of directors that include independent directors, as well as their own CEOs, audit committees, internal audit areas and compliance divisions.
+One of the main functions of the country subholding companies is to centralise the provision of services common to the head of business companies, in accordance with the provisions of applicable law and especially the legal provisions regarding the separation of regulated activities.

 In this regard, the country subholding companies facilitate the coordination of companies in which they hold an interest and are given the responsibility of ensuring compliance with legal provisions on the separation of regulated activities.

-In order to specify the application of the Corporate Governance System based on applicable law in each country, as well as the characteristics and particular features thereof, and to comply with the responsibilities allocated by the Corporate Governance System thereto, the country subholding companies approve rules applicable to the companies in which they hold interests, and specify the application at the country level, if applicable, of the content of the basic policies or guidelines approved by the Board of Directors of the Company for the entire Group.
+In order to specify the application of the Corporate Governance System based on applicable law in each country, as well as the characteristics and particular features thereof, and to comply with the responsibilities allocated by the Corporate Governance System thereto, the country subholding companies approve rules applicable to their subsidiary head of business companies, and specify the application at the country level, if applicable, of the content of the basic policies or guidelines approved by the Board of Directors of the Company that cover the Group as a whole.

-The CEOs of each country subholding company, appointed by their respective boards of directors, shall promote the specific application of the Corporate Policies and of any basic management guidelines at the country level, represent their respective companies before domestic institutions, and perform such other duties as are determined by each boards of directors, always acting under the supervision thereof.
+The CEOs of each country subholding company, appointed by their respective boards of directors, shall promote the specific application of the corporate policies and of the basic management guidelines at the country level, proposing the annual targets and budget, with the ability to represent their respective companies before domestic institutions, and perform such other duties as are determined by each boards of directors, always acting under the supervision thereof.

-d) The listed country subholding companies of the Group have a special framework of strengthened autonomy that covers three areas:
+d) The listed country subholding companies of the Group have a special framework of strengthened autonomy that covers the three areas mentioned below: